hurstmichelle/QuadLabSite/content/authors/paige-dadika/_index.md

   - Staff
 ---

-I am a recent Rutgers University graduate who majored in cognitive science and minored in developmental psychology.
-I am taking the time to develop my research skills and interests before pursuing further education.
+I am a recent Rutgers Graduate who is interested in mathematical computations when performed by adults and children who have not yet received formal schooling.
+I will be attending the University of Pennsylvania Psychology Ph.D.
+Program beginning in Fall of 2025.